PatternsTechGit/PT_GithubRepos/README.md

-# **Azure DevOps Project Environment and its Repositories**
+# **Azure DevOps Project Environment and interacting with its Repositories**

 ## **What is Azure Devops?**

 Azure DevOps is a **Software as a service (SaaS)** platform from Microsoft that provides an end-to-end DevOps toolchain for developing and deploying softwares.
 It also integrates with most leading tools on the market and is a great option for orchestrating a DevOps toolchain.
-[Visit Official Site](https://docs.microsoft.com/en-us/azure/devops/user-guide/what-is-azure-devops?view=azure-devops)
+[Read more](https://docs.microsoft.com/en-us/azure/devops/user-guide/what-is-azure-devops?view=azure-devops)

 ## **Azure DevOps Project Environment Setup**

-> ### **Step 1: CREATING AZURE DEVOPS ACCOUNT**
+> ### **Step 1: Creating Azure DevOps Account**
 >
 > - Signup at Azure Devops from https://dev.azure.com/
 > - You can login from your existing **Microsoft** or **Github** account